 ORGANIZATION OF COURTS, TENURE, AND COMPENSATION OF JUDGES

 The Constitution is almost completely silent concerning the organization of the federal judiciary.
 “That there should be a national judiciary was readily accepted by all.”
 But whether it was to consist of one high court at the apex of a federal judicial system or a high court exercising appellate jurisdiction over state courts that would initially hear all but a minor fraction of cases raising national issues was a matter of considerable controversy.
 The Virginia Plan provided for a “National judiciary [to] be established to consist of one or more supreme tribunals, and of inferior tribunals to be chosen by the National Legislature. . . .”
-In the Committee of the Whole, the proposition “that a national judiciary be established” was unanimously adopted, but the clause “to consist of One supreme tribunal, and of one or more inferior tribunals” was first agreed to, then reconsidered, and the provision for inferior tribunals stricken out, it being argued that state courts could adequately adjudicate all necessary matters while the supreme tribunal would protect the national interest and assure uniformity. [p.598]Wilson and Madison thereupon moved to authorize Congress “to appoint inferior tribunals,” which carried the implication that Congress could in its discretion either designate the state courts to hear federal cases or create federal courts.
-The word “appoint” was adopted and over the course of the Convention changed into phrasing that suggests something of an obligation on Congress to establish inferior federal courts.
-The “good behavior” clause excited no controversy, while the only substantial dispute with regard to denying Congress the power to intimidate judges through actual or threatened reduction of salaries came on Madison’s motion to bar increases as well as decreases.
+In the Committee of the Whole, the proposition “that a national judiciary is established” was unanimously adopted, but the clause “to consist of One supreme tribunal, and of one or more inferior tribunals” was first agreed to, then reconsidered, and the provision for inferior tribunals stricken out, it is argued that state courts could adequately adjudicate all necessary matters while the supreme tribunal would protect the national interest and assure uniformity. [p.598]Wilson and Madison thereupon moved to authorize Congress “to appoint inferior tribunals,” which implied that Congress could in its discretion either designate the state courts to hear federal cases or create federal courts.
+The word “appoint” was adopted and throughout the Convention changed into phrasing that suggests something of an obligation on Congress to establish inferior federal courts.
+The “good behavior” clause excited no controversy, while the only substantial dispute about denying Congress the power to intimidate judges through actual or threatened reduction of salaries came on Madison’s motion to bar increases as well as decreases.

 One Supreme Court

-The Convention left up to Congress decision on the size and composition of the Supreme Court, the time and place for sitting, its internal organization, save for the reference to the Chief Justice in the impeachment provision, and other matters.
+The Convention left it up to the Congres's decide on the size and composition of the Supreme Court, the time and place for sitting, and its internal organization, save for the reference to the Chief Justice in the impeachment provision, and other matters.
 These details Congress filled up in the Judiciary Act of 1789, one of the seminal statutes of the United States.
 By the Act, the Court was made to consist of a Chief Justice and five Associate Justices.
-The number was gradually increased until it reached a total of ten under the act of March 3, 1863.
-As one of the Reconstruction Congress’ restrictions on President Andrew Johnson, the number was reduced to seven as vacancies should occur.15 The number actually never fell below eight before the end of Johnson’s term, and Congress thereupon made the number nine.
+The number gradually increased until it reached a total of ten under the act of March 3, 1863.
+As one of the Reconstruction Congress’ restrictions on President Andrew Johnson, the number was reduced to seven as vacancies should occur.15 The number never fell below eight before the end of Johnson’s term, and Congress thereupon made the number nine.

 Adams filled the positions with deserving Federalists, and upon coming to power, the Jeffersonian set in motion plans to repeal the Act, which were carried out.
 No provision was made for the displaced judges, apparently under the theory that if there were no courts there could be no judges to sit on them.
 The validity of the repeal was questioned in Stuart v.
 Laird, where Justice Paterson scarcely noticed the argument in rejecting it.